juju4/ansible-siftrem/README.md

 Nothing specific for now.

+## FAQ

+* role has bigger disk requirements than usual and might need bigger disk image than usual whatever provider is used (lxc, virtualbox, ...) kitchen might end with error "IOError: [Errno 28] No space left on device"

 ## Known issues

 * A few times, got packages install failing and at next run working fine...